-By Joseph Makowiecki – Enterprise Solutions Director of Business Development, Cytiva, and Madhu Raghunathan - Product Strategy Leader at GE Healthcare Life Sciences
+By Joseph Makowiecki, Enterprise Solutions Director of Business Development, Cytiva, and Madhu Raghunathan, Product Strategy Leader, Cytiva

 A recent paper on trends in the biopharmaceutical market points to niche drugs for smaller patient populations, an intense focus on areas such as immuno-oncology, and more biosimilars as drivers for growing competition among companies targeting the same profit pool (1).
 As a result, biomanufacturers are looking for ways to improve process efficiency to cost effectively reduce risk in an increasingly fragmented global market.
 Process efficiency can be achieved in several ways, but you must ensure any changes to your process do not impose unnecessary restrictions that impact product quality, add complexity, or increase project timelines.